AmingAndrei/violence.website/content/factions/pale/vermilion/oasys.md

 [[index|...]]/[[factions]]/[[pale]]/[[vermilion]]/oasys.md

 Oasys is the official social media and communication platform of the Chromatican City, developed and maintained by the Vermilion.
-Designed as the city’s primary digital social infrastructure, Oasys integrates social networking, messaging, media sharing, and public feedback mechanisms into a single, centralized system.
+Designed as the city’s primary digital social infrastructure, Oasys integrates social networking, messaging, media sharing, and public feedback mechanisms into a single, centralised system.

 Features

 - Users may post and share text, images, video, and audio content, which can be liked, shared, or commented on by others.
-- The platform encourages organic interaction, with a light-touch algorithm that promotes content only minimally based on engagement metrics, preserving a decentralized content environment.
+- The platform encourages organic interaction, with a light-touch algorithm that promotes content only minimally based on engagement metrics, preserving a decentralised content environment.
-- Oasys includes a full-featured direct messaging system, supporting one-on-one encrypted communication, group chats, customizable user groups with multiple discussion channels, and audio and video calling capabilities
+- Oasys includes a full-featured direct messaging system, supporting one-on-one encrypted communication, group chats, customisable user groups with multiple discussion channels, and audio and video calling capabilities
 - Vermilion regularly disseminates polls, surveys, and public service updates through Oasys, soliciting feedback on platform functionality and public policy.

 Network Infrastructure